OPM/ResInsight/project/testimonials.md

 Researcher, International Research Institute of Stavanger (IRIS)**

 <div class="note">
-Statoil ASA has initiated, financed and supervised the development of ResInsight and is using it on a daily basis.
+Equinor ASA has initiated, financed and supervised the development of ResInsight and is using it on a daily basis.
 </div>